scieloorg/PC-Programs/docs/source/howtoinstall.rst

   - Markup: program to identify the bibliographic elements in the articles/texts
   - Markup - Automata files (optional): examples of files for automatic markup
-  - XML Converter: program to load XML files into the database

 7. For local server installation, set OS23470a to the environment variable BAP, by accessing the Windows menu: Control Panel -> Performance and Maintenance -> System -> Advanced Settings -> Environment variables.